Storage Access API

 How it works

-Embedded content that has a legitimate need for third party cookie or unpartitioned state access can request access using the Storage Access API as follows:
+Third party content embedded in an <iframe> that needs to access cookie or other unpartitioned state can request access using the Storage Access API as follows:

-3. Depending on the browser, the user will be asked whether to grant access to the requesting embed in slightly different ways.
+Depending on the browser, the user will be asked whether to grant permission to the requesting embed in slightly different ways.

 • Safari shows prompts for all embedded content that has not previously received storage access.